-In the years 1999-2008, he served as vice-dean, and subsequently dean of the AGH UST Faculty of Physics and Applied Computer Science.
+In the years 1999-2008, he served as vice-dean, and subsequently dean of the AGH University Faculty of Physics and Applied Computer Science.
 Subsequently, in the years 2008-2016, he held the position of, firstly, vice-rector for education and then for science.
-Currently, he is a member of the University Council, the Committee for Science Evaluation, and the AGH UST Rector’s Committee for Evaluation.
-He is also a member of the Scientific Board of the Institute of Nuclear Physics of the Polish Academy of Sciences, the Program Council of the AGH UST Centre of e-Learning, the Presidium of AGH UST Alumni Association, and the Central Board of the Polish Physical Society.
+Currently, he is a member of the University Council, the Committee for Science Evaluation, and the AGH University Rector’s Committee for Evaluation.
+He is also a member of the Scientific Board of the Institute of Nuclear Physics of the Polish Academy of Sciences, the Program Council of the AGH University Centre of e-Learning and Innovative Education, the Presidium of the AGH University Alumni Association, and the Central Board of the Polish Physical Society.

 His hobbies include computer science, jazz music, collecting minerals, fishkeeping, tennis, and skiing.
 He is the husband of Małgorzata and a proud father to Agata and Maciek, as well as a grandfather to Kuba, Kasia, Ela, and Kazik.
 His family is his greatest joy and his greatest ‘success’ in life.